moemachef/Front-end-Developer-Interview-Questions-And-Answers/README.md

 * What is the Difference Between useEffect and useLayoutEffect ?
 * What is prop drilling ?
 * When to use useMemo and useCallback?
+* What is code splitting in react ??

 #### Computer Science Questions: